jerryjappinen/bellevue-docs/tests/e2e.md

 ![End-to-end test results on command line](../images/e2e-test-report-cli.png)

-The test pipeline will also generate an HTML report, which looks like this:
+An HTML version will also be generated:

 ![End-to-end test results in browser](../images/e2e-test-report-html.png)